 Setting a Price Point

-For users, a big advantage of local streaming services is that they typically offer more affordable subscriptions than mainstream providers.
 In some cases, services offer “freemium” models that rely on advertising for income.
 This is important in regions where listeners have a much lower average monthly income and cannot afford a premium subscription.

 While coming in at a low price point can attract users, brands need to ask themselves whether these costs are sustainable in the long term.
 This can be particularly challenging given the high percentage of royalties that services need to send to rights holders.